MyLuxy/tally-web-analytics/README.md

 <button onclick="tally('signup')">Sign up</button>
 ```

-If you serve the script from a different host than your server, point it at the
+If the script is served from a different host than your API, e.g. a CDN, point `data-endpoint` at the collector directly:
-collector explicitly:

 ```html
 <script